matkoniecz/illegal-use-of-OpenStreetMap/Moovit/Moovit.md

 On the 27th November I send a next email requesting specifying date when this will be fixed.

+On the 7th December reported to OSMF Legal Working Group, report was assigned id 2019120710000072.

 ## Problem reproduction

 1. Install Moovit on an Android phone, run it.